kartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md.md

 ![Shared folder](./img/gea-reforestation-1.png)

-1. **Preparing the QGIS Project:** To start using the GEA Reforestation QGIS Plugin, you need to extract the project folder shared by the Head office.
+1. **Preparing the QGIS Project:** To start using the GEA Reforestation Tool, you need to extract the project folder shared by the Head office.

     ![Extracted folders](./img/gea-reforestation-2.png)

-    After extracting the shared folder the extracted folder will shown.
-Click on the extracted folder to view the files/folders.
+    After extracting the .zip folder the extracted folder will show in the location you have specified.
+Click on the extracted folder to view the files/folders inside.
 The project folder should contain the following files/folders:

     * Masks: This folder contains Exclusion Masks data.
     * Images: This folder contains historical Landsat imagery data.